 - 1.1.
 This Bylaw applies to all lands and Buildings within the corporate limits of Parkland County in accordance with the Act. - 1.2.
 No Development may be commenced within Parkland County unless it conforms with this Bylaw. - 1.3.
 In addition to complying with this Bylaw, a person must also comply with the requirements of the following: - 1.3.1.
 Parkland County statutory plans; - 1.3.2.
 Applicable federal, provincial, or other municipal legislation; and - 1.3.3.
 The conditions of any instrument registered on title affecting a Building or land. - 1.4.
-If this Bylaw conflicts with any other municipal Bylaws, this Bylaw will govern.
+The provisions of this Bylaw will prevail when in conflict with another municipal Bylaw.